ItsHamzaAziz/EventsAppDjangoReact/README.md

 Django and Django REST framework were used in the backend of this web app.

 # Authentication
-JWT (JSON Web Token) were used for authentication in this project
+JWT (JSON Web Tokens) were used for authentication in this project

 # Database
 I used Django's defualt SQLite database for this project.